Jeith/streamcents/readme.md

 <br />

 <div align="center">
 <a href="https://pennystreams.com">https://pennystreams.com</a> is now in beta!
-Get an estimate of how much any artist or band has earned through Spotify streams.
-Currently still building out responsiveness for mobile screens.
+Search any artist or band to get an estimate on how much their copyright holders have earned through Spotify.
 Built with Node.js, SCSS/CSS3, and HTML5.
 </div>
 <br />